LisbonLisboaPortugal.com

 The best independent guide to Lisbon

 The Estação do Oriente is a major train, bus and metro station located in the Parque das Nações district of Lisbon.
-Oriente is Lisbon’s primary intercity train station, with express services to the north (Porto), south (Algarve) and east (Evora), along with suburban train services that include regular departures to Sintra.
+Oriente is Lisbon's primary intercity train station, with express services to the north (Porto), south (Algarve) and east (Evora).
+Along with express trains, the station also serves slower regional services and suburban train routes, which include regular departures to Sintra.

-Oriente metro station, which on the lower level of the Estação do Oriente complex, is as equally busy, and is the main connection to the Parque das Nações district, with its numerous tourist sights, conference centres and the Altice Arena.
+On the lowest level of the station complex is the Oriente metro station.
+This is a major metro station, serving the entire Parque das Nações district, with its numerous tourist sights, conference centres and the Altice Arena.

-Luckily for tourists, the Estação do Oriente is safe, modern and easy to navigate around.
-Within the station, there are excellent facilities, and close by is the Vasco da Gama shopping centre.
-This article will provide a tourist guide to the Estação do Oriente station, including information about the services that depart from here, travel advice and facilities available.
+This article will provide an independent tourist guide to the Estação do Oriente station, including information about the services that depart from here, travel advice and facilities available.

 Related Articles: Parque das NaçõesSete Rios bus station